Oseltamivir: Side effects

 According to the FDA, the two most common adverse drug reactions associated with oseltamivir therapy are nausea (10% vs 6% placebo) and vomiting (9% vs 3% placebo).
-In adults, oseltamivir increased the risk of nausea for which the number needed to harm was 28 and for vomiting was 22.
-So, for every 22 adult people on oseltamivir one experienced vomiting.
-In the treatment of children, oseltamivir also induced vomiting.
-The number needed to nausea was 19.
-So, for every 19 children on oseltamivir one experienced vomiting.
-When used as a prophylactic there were more headaches, kidney, and psychiatric events.
 Oseltamivir's effect on the heart is unclear: it may reduce cardiac symptoms, but may also induce serious arrhythmias.

 Postmarketing reports include liver inflammation and elevated liver enzymes, rash, allergic reactions including anaphylaxis, toxic epidermal necrolysis, abnormal heart rhythms, seizure, confusion, aggravation of diabetes, and haemorrhagic colitis and Stevens–Johnson syndrome.
 Neuropsychiatric symptoms and body pain, followed by skin problems, were identified as the side effects most significantly reducing patient satisfaction on a drug review platform.

 The US and EU package inserts for oseltamivir contain a warning of psychiatric effects observed in post-marketing surveillance.
 The frequency of these appears to be low and a causative role for oseltamivir has not been established.
 The 2014 Cochrane Review found a dose-response effect on psychiatric events.
 In trials of prevention in adults one person was harmed for every 94 treated.
-Neither of the two most cited published treatment trials of oseltamivir reported any drug-attributable serious adverse events..
-Subsequent studies demonstrate that neuropsychiatric and psychiatric adverse events are associated with influenza itself rather than oseltamivir treatment.
+Neither of the two most cited published treatment trials of oseltamivir reported any drug-attributable serious adverse events.
+Subsequent studies found that neuropsychiatric and psychiatric adverse events are associated with influenza itself rather than oseltamivir treatment.
 Oseltamivir treatment is associated with a reduced risk of neuropsychiatric events and oseltamivir prophylaxis is not associated with an increased risk of neuropsychiatric events compared to individuals without influenza infection.

 It is pregnancy category B in Australia, meaning that it has been taken by a small number of women without signs of problems and in animal studies it looks safe.
 Dose adjustment may be needed in those with kidney problems.

+Pharmacology

 Mechanism of action

 Oseltamivir is a neuraminidase inhibitor, a competitive inhibitor of influenza's neuraminidase enzyme.
 The neuraminidase enzyme binds to the sialic acid which is found on glycoproteins on the surface of human cells.
 Then it cleaves the sialic acid, which helps new virions to exit the cell.
-As Oseltamivir is an analogue of the sialic acid, the enzyme can bind to Oseltamivir instead, in which case the enzyme will not bind to sialic acid, so it will not cleave it and new virons will not exit the cell.
+As Oseltamivir is an analogue of the sialic acid, the enzyme can bind to Oseltamivir instead, in which case the enzyme will not bind to sialic acid, so it will not cleave it and new virions will not exit the cell.